Chess has its reasons, of which Reason is well aware

 “ Denis Diderot, Jean Le Rond d ’Alembert, Voltaire, Jean Jacques Rousseau, and all the other philosophers and encyclopédistes of 18th century France certainly found it to be so.
 So did George Washington, Benjamin Franklin, Thomas Jefferson, and virtually all the other founding fathers… of The United States of America – chess players and Enlightenment thinkers, everyone of them.”
-In this context, I strongly recommend a re-read of which differentiates between the French and American Enlightenments and highlights the dangers of wokery, both for free thought and for freedom of speech.
+In this context, I strongly recommend a re-read of Daniel Johnson’s piece from September 9 which differentiates between the French and American Enlightenments and highlights the dangers of wokery, both for free thought and for freedom of speech.

-Tom Gallegos concludes his peroration in The Temple of Reason with the assertion that makes a far greater intellectual hero than Bobby Fischer, a verdict with which I wholeheartedly concur.
+Tom Gallegos concludes his peroration in The Temple of Reason with the assertion that Denis Diderot makes a far greater intellectual hero than Bobby Fischer, a verdict with which I wholeheartedly concur.

 Fischer finally made his comeback 20 years later, when his resurrection made negligible sporting sense, the championship baton having passed to Anatoly Karpov, Garry Kasparov and Nigel Short.
-Nevertheless, some isolated games from 1992 which had burned with such incandescent force and energy two decades previously.
+Nevertheless, some isolated games from 1992 still exhibited a glimmer of the ancient flames which had burned with such incandescent force and energy two decades previously.